 If your furnace is not keeping your house at the temperature to which you set it, then your heating system has a problem.
 The issue may be with the furnace itself, but it also may come from a number of other sources.
 Before you spend money on repair professionals, try to diagnose the problem yourself so that you have a better idea of what kind of help you need.

 Having a furnace that is too big for your house can also be a problem.
 A furnace doesn't heat all the air in the house.
 It just heats the air that the ducts bring to it.
 An over-sized heater can heat the air too fast, raising the temperature near the thermostat faster than that in the rest of the house.
 Once the thermostat reads enough warmth, it shuts off, leaving the rest of the house too cold.

 Your thermostat could be broken and misreading the temperature as being higher than it really is.
 This would cause the furnace to shut off before it actually warms the house enough.
 If your house has a programmable thermostat, a fault in it could cause the thermostat to turn the furnace off and on at inappropriate times.

 The furnace circulates the air it warms through the house by means of a fan.
 It is supposed to stay on for two to three minutes after the furnace shuts off in order to push the last of the warm air out into the house.
-If the fan stays on after this period, then it starts pushing cold air into the house, which could account for the uneven temperature control.
-This problem can be caused by an improper fan delay setting or a problem with its controls.
+If the fan stays on after this period, then it starts pushing cold air into the house, which could account for the uneven temperature control and the feeling of cool temperatures.
+This problem can be caused by the fan setting on the thermostat, an improper fan delay setting, or a problem with its controls.

 Condensing Furnace Problems